agileproducts/statistics-for-project-management/1-proportions-percentages.md

 Which is correct?
 Both are equally valid, depending on context and the point you are trying to communicate.
 For a freemium product a rise in conversions to a paid tier from 1% to 1.5% might represent stellar success, provided it doesn't mean three individuals converting rather than two.
 For a mailer it is probably overdramatic to report a 25% collapse in clickthroughs when it has fallen from 4% one month to 3% the next, but it might not be if that represents a million people.
 Alarmist newspapers notoriously misuse this concept, producing screaming headlines that say the murder rate in a city has doubled, when it has risen from two murders in a year to four.
 Personally I find it easier to think in absolute numbers, but if in doubt the safest thing to do is report both the percentage ratio and the numbers that produced it.

-## Choosing a denominator

-In product measurements coming up with the numerator - the number on top of the fraction - is usually pretty easy.
-You just count something.
-Choosing the right number to go on the bottom of the fraction - the denominator - can require more thought.
-Is it pageviews, visits, visitors, or unique visitors?
-All users, or just premium tier ones?
-Downloads, or installs?
-If it is difficult to figure out what the correct denominator is, or to measure it, then it may indicate a problem with the metric.

 ## Fractions in plain language